-Due to the large volume, requests to Guilford Press will take two to three weeks to process.
+Due to the large volume we receive, requests sent to Guilford Press will take two to three weeks to process.
 Please note that Guilford's response time to each request depends upon accuracy and completeness of the form you have filled out.
-If your deadline is sooner, please notify us and we will try to accommodate your needs.

-You will receive confirmation of permission in writing.
-Permission is not considered granted except by written communication from Guilford or the CCC, and when any fees are paid.
+Permission is not considered granted except by written communication from Guilford Press or the CCC, and when any fees are paid.

-- The title and author of the Guilford publication.
-If it is a journal or newsletter, please provide the volume number, issue number, and date.
+- The title and author (or editor) of the Guilford publication.

-- The pages or pages containing the material you wish to use.
+- The page (or pages) containing the material you wish to use.
 This is very important, as we need to verify the rights on each request.
-On audiocassettes or videos, please provide the time sequence.

 - If you wish to use a figure, chart, table, or illustration, please provide the figure number and the page number.

 - The specific nature of the use.
-Please describe how you will use the material and what the format will be, for example photocopies for classroom use, transparencies for a lecture, etc.
+Please describe in specific detail how you will use the material and what the format will be.
+For example: photocopies for classroom use, training programs, research studies, republication in a book (print and/or ebook), etc.

-- For duplication requests, the number of copies you wish to make.
+- For duplication requests, please include the number of copies you wish to make.

 Attn: Customer Service